gdcodes/HapticLock/README.md

 The current number will always be between 0 and 9 inclusive, e.g., swiping up from 0 takes you to 1 and swiping down from 0 takes you to 9.

+Only 4-digit PIN entry is supported, with the authentication process either starting from zero or from a random number.

 ### Version 1.0

 The system recognises the following gestures: